 Demi-glace is an amazing sauce to serve with red meats, like roasts and grilled steaks and such.
-The only thing about it is that making it from scratch can be quite time-consuming.
+The only difficult thing about it is that making it from scratch can be quite time-consuming.

 Fortunately, you can save a lot of time by making your demi-glace with store-bought beef stock or beef broth.